michhar/navigating-ml/docs/level1/level1_prep.md

 To begin at this level you should have:

-- Familiarity with Python 3 for general purpose programming
+- Familiarity with Python 3 for general purpose programming.
+See the [Python](../python) section for more.
 - Working knowledge of traditional ML (when to use what)
 - Basic data mining skills